Home Compare CNH vs HIAB.HE

 CNH Industrial N.V. vs HIAB.HE: Which Stock Looks Stronger in 2026?

-HIAB.HE holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+HIAB.HE leads structurally, with profitability as the clearest single gap between the two profiles.
 CNH Industrial does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup broadly confirms the structural lead — HIAB.HE holds the more constructive position.
 That puts structure and market broadly in agreement — HIAB.HE's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (CNH: Russell 1000, HIAB.HE: STOXX 600).